evgazloy/reaper-pomodoro/README.md

 ![save](https://i.ibb.co/thQKXqv/save.png)

 ### Placement
-By default the script is located in Docker.
+By default, the script is located in Docker.
-If you moved it to floating window, click on Dock to place timer in Docker:
+If you moved it to the floating window, click on Dock to place the timer in Docker:

 ![dock](https://i.ibb.co/GMtFgmv/dock.png)